Developer Guides & Tutorials

 })

-This approach will work for a simpler setup; however, there’s a problem: later we want to introduce lazy loading for translation files and update the page URL to display the new locale code.
-Therefore, simply watching the locale changes won’t work.
+This works fine for a basic, fully preloaded i18n setup.
+However, there's a problem: later we want to introduce lazy loading for translation files and update the page URL to display the new locale code.
+Therefore, simply watching the locale changes won't work.
 Instead, we are going to use a special change action, bind it to the select tag, and perform all the necessary steps once a new item has been selected.

 Now let's add a select tag: